 When you install the xMatters add-on in Jira, use this URL as the value for the "xMatters Hostname" field.

 To enable automatic issue assignment and the Engage with xMatters feature, you need to map users in xMatters with their Jira account ID.
-You can do this by creating a custom field in xMatters that stores the Jira account ID.
+You can do this by creating a custom user property in xMatters that stores the Jira account ID.

-- Create a custom field in xMatters, making sure you name the field "JIRA SD User ID".
-This name is important as the code relies on this specific text to find the username.
+- Create a custom user property in xMatters, making sure you name the field "Jira SD User ID".
+This name is important (and case-sensitive!) as the code relies on this specific text to find the username.

 - For each user, populate this field with the user's Jira account ID.
-You can use the User Upload feature in xMatters to populate custom fields if you have many users to update.
+You can use the User Upload feature in xMatters to populate custom user properties if you have many users to update.

 The instructions for setting things up on the Jira side are slightly different depending on where you'd installing it.